Common Limestone Uses

 Road Bases

 Roads need a strong, reliable base to endure the weight of traffic.
 Limestone’s durability and angular construction make it an ideal choice for creating a compact road base.
-Limestone is also more durable and cost effective than other aggregates like sand or gravel.
+Limestone is also more durable and cost-effective than other aggregates like sand or gravel.
 Because of its angular formation, it provides superior drainage, reducing moisture buildup and cracking in the long run.

 Pipe Bedding